shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_APIv3Filter.md

 5. Build Auth Context from token and returns the Auth Context

+"""
-"""Environment variable used to convey the Keystone auth context.
+Environment variable used to convey the Keystone auth context.
 Auth context is essentially the user credential used for policy enforcement.
 It is a dictionary with the following attributes: